Optical tweezers assisted coupling of nematic droplets to gold nanoparticle cluster: effect on whispering gallery modes: Results and discussion

 \subsubsection{Cluster Size Effect}

 We have found fluorescence enhancement for the smallest possible nanoparticle cluster found in the same sample, and we observed fluorescence intensity increased by approximately 24 per cent relative to before coupling, as shown in Supplementary Information S8.
 To further validate this, an experiment was conducted using a drop-casted gold nanoparticle cluster composed of nanoparticles with the smallest unit size having an average diameter of 100 nm.
 When a dye-doped microdroplet was optically parked on this cluster, a significantly amplified fluorescence background was observed, with sustained whispering-gallery modes (WGMs) visible in the emission spectrum.
 Upon integrating the emission over the 570–700 nm wavelength range, the fluorescence enhancement was found to be approximately 76 per cent compared to the initial intensity shown in Supplementary Information S3.
 Additionally, experiments were performed using gold nanoparticle clusters composed of larger nanoparticles (smallest unit average size 400 nm), which showed a moderate enhancement of roughly 37 per cent for parking a droplet of 18 \(\mu\)m diameter (Supplementary Information S9) on a gold nanoparticle cluster shown in Supplementary Information S10.
-However, as the basic unit size of the gold nanoparticle cluster increases, thermal effects induced during optical trapping of droplets and parking become significant \cite{shukla2025synchronized}.
+The enhancement primarily depends on the plasmonic coupling strength, the nano gap between the nanoparticles in a cluster, and the scattering behavior.
+For 100 nm AuNPs, densely packed clusters with numerous nanogaps generate strong localized surface plasmon resonances (LSPRs), producing the highest enhancement (76\%).
+In a particular case where we performed the parking of a droplet on a smaller nanoparticle cluster having a basic unit of 200 nm containing only a few nanoparticles, leading to fewer interparticle junctions (“hot spots”), which weakens the near-field intensity and results in lower enhancement (24\%).
+On the other hand, for a relatively bigger cluster having more nano gaps (“hot spots”), we have observed an enhancement of 45\% in the Figure 3.
+However, the 400 nm AuNPs form larger aggregates with many coupled nanoparticles.
+These clusters support collective plasmonic modes and exhibit a larger scattering cross-section, promoting stronger coupling with the droplet’s whispering-gallery modes (WGMs).
+As a result, the 400 nm clusters yielded a higher value (37\%) compared to the 200 nm case.
+Other than this, as the basic unit size of the gold nanoparticle cluster increases, thermal effects induced during optical trapping of droplets and parking become significant \cite{shukla2025synchronized}.
 These effects can cause the gold nanoparticle cluster to adhere to the droplet surface, making it challenging to sustain WGMs and achieve consistent fluorescence enhancement, thereby requiring precise control over the trapping parameters.
 We also explored the use of different plasmonic geometries, particularly silver nanowires with an average diameter of roughly 350 nm prepared using the polyol method \cite{sun2003polyol}.
 When droplets were parked on these nanowires, whispering gallery modes sustained over highly amplified fluorescence signals were observed, with WGMs remaining well sustained over the enhanced background.
 Together, the microresonator, dye, and plasmonic nanoparticles produce stronger radiative enhancement than the plasmonic array or the resonator alone \cite{gartia2014injection, ahn2012photonic, ahn2013demonstration}.
+The morphology and size of the gold nanoparticle clusters with basic unit of 100/200/400 nm have been characterized quantitatively shown in supplementary information S13.